 - Remember, you are not alone, and this is not your fault. - Try to get to a safe place. - Consider notifying a member of Residence Life, Campus Security, the Counseling Center, Health Services or the Title IX Coordinator.
-Many of these resources have after-hours and emergency contacts (see chart in the Student Handbook for contact information). - You have the right to notify law enforcement, file a report, or obtain a court-issued restraining order.
-You may also have a campus authority make a notification for you. - If you have been assaulted, try to avoid showering, bathing, douching, urinating, or cleaning up in any way.
+Many of these resources have after-hours and emergency contacts (see chart in the Student Handbook for contact information). - You have the right to notify law enforcement, file a report, or obtain a protective order, apply for a temporary restraining order or seek enforcement of an existing protective or restraining order.
+You may also have a campus authority make a notification for you.
+Campus authorities will also honor any lawful protective or temporary restraining orders. - If you have been assaulted, try to avoid showering, bathing, douching, urinating, or cleaning up in any way.
 This will prevent the loss of valuable evidence, though evidence can still be collected even if you do.
 Do not wash any clothes, towels, or sheets that may contain evidence.
 Evidence can be preserved and collected for up to five (5) days. - Preserve all physical evidence in a paper bag (not plastic) or deliver directly to law enforcement. - Preserve all communications, pictures, texts or other items that might be used in cases of sexual/gender-based misconduct, stalking or domestic/dating violence. - Utilize University and community resources for immediate and long-term assistance. - Go to Health Services or an area hospital (Waterbury or Saint Mary's Hospital).
 Individuals are encouraged to seek medical attention as soon as possible after an act of sexual assault or domestic/dating violence.
 Medical care is important to address any injuries you may have and to protect against sexually transmitted diseases and pregnancy. - Counseling Services are available to all Post University main campus students.
 Students may call (203) 596-4585 to schedule an appointment.
 These services are free and confidential. - Post University's Crisis Hotline Available 24/7: (203) 228-8706.
 This is a limited-confidential resource.